 The Quick Neo SL 2 has a very simple top tube mounted control/display unit.
 While there is something to be said for its simplicity, it lost ground to the competition for its poor ergonomics and less intuitive use.
 Beyond that, the battery is cleanly integrated into the frame, and charging is relatively standard.

 Cannondale does have a smartphone application that you can sync with the bike via Bluetooth to use your phone as a display.
 The app is free and relatively easy to use, and when mounted on the handlebar, it gives the rider a display that shows current speed, distance, elevation gain, and calories burned.
-The app can also be used to store and track exercise data or do system diagnostics.
-While it is certainly nice to have the option to use your phone as a display, we were a little dismayed that it doesn't show the remaining battery life or pedal assist mode, you'll still have to look down at the frame for that information.
+You can also use the app to store and track exercise data or do system diagnostics.
+While it is certainly nice to have the option to use your phone as a display, we were a little dismayed that it doesn't show the remaining battery life or pedal assist mode.
+You'll still have to look down at the frame for that information.

 The Quick Neo SL 2 was one of the easiest in terms of its assembly.
-While there was still a small amount of assembly required, it was minimal, and the process took about 1/3 of the time of some other competitors.
+Assembly was minimal, and the process took about 1/3 of the time of some other competitors.
 We purchased our test bike from REI, and due to Covid-19 restrictions, it was shipped to us as opposed to picking it up at one of their retail outlets.
-Under "normal" circumstances, REI would complete the assembly for you.
-In fact, Cannondale doesn't sell direct to the consumer, so one would likely purchase this bike from various online retailers or a brick and mortar bike shop in a fully assembled condition.
+Under normal circumstances, REI would complete the assembly for you.
+In fact, Cannondale doesn't sell direct to the consumer, so one would likely purchase this bike from various online retailers or a brick-and-mortar bike shop in a fully assembled condition.